panique/mini3/README.md

 ## Goodies

-MINI comes with a little customized [PDO debugger tool](https://github.com/panique/pdo-debug) (find the code in application/libs/helper.php), trying to emulate your PDO-SQL statements.
+MINI3 comes with a little customized [PDO debugger tool](https://github.com/panique/pdo-debug) (find the code in application/libs/helper.php), trying to emulate your PDO-SQL statements.
 It's extremely easy to use:

 ```php